kevin-soria/kevin-soria/README.md

 Software Engineer specializing across the stack in Cloud-Native Web Applications to build software to meet constantly changing customer & business needs.
 I take pride in building in software solutions that are tailored to meeting the rapid demands of business problems yet at the same time ship code that is well-tested, modular, & maintainable.
 Through building software, I advocate collaboration, and teamwork, and provide guidance to junior developers & different departments so that collectively we bring innovative, solution-orientated & reliable software to market.

-* 🌍  I'm based in Miami, Florida
+* 🌍  I'm based in Miami, Florida, USA usa
 * 🤝  I'm open to collaborating on Full-Stack Cloud Native, Microservice Web-based Apps
 * ⚡  Also a Hispanic-American 🌎, Musician, 🎵🥁🎹🎸, Improver & Thespian 🎭, & Cat Dad 🐈

 ### Skills